WilliamYe6/Flask-Blog-Website/README.md

 # Flask-Blog-Website
-Built a blog website using Python, Flask, HTML, and CSS
+Built a fully functionning website using Python, Flask, HTML, and CSS

+# Implementation